Lanceamillion/ChemECarShield/README.md

 # ChemE Car Shield
-Designed, manufactured and taught by Lance Nichols this repository serves as a usage and quick startup guide for using the **ChemE Car Shield.** This shield attaches to an Arduino and seeks simplify and consolidate the electronics of a basic Chem-E Car.
+Designed, manufactured and taught by Lance Nichols this repository serves as a usage and quick startup guide for using the **ChemE Car Shield.** This shield attaches to an Arduino and seeks to simplify and consolidate the electronics of a basic Chem-E Car.

 The features of the unit in order of simplicity include:
 * 9V battery holder